spark-jobserver/spark-jobserver/README.md

 NOTE: Each context is a separate process launched using spark-submit, via the included `manager_start.sh` script.
 You may want to set `deploy.manager-start-cmd` to the correct path to your start script and customize the script.
+Also, the extra processes talk to the master HTTP process via random ports using the Akka Cluster gossip protocol.
+If for some reason the separate processes causes issues, set `spark.jobserver.context-per-jvm` to `false`, which will cause the job server to use a single JVM for all contexts.

+Log files are separated out for each context (assuming `context-per-jvm` is `true`) in their own subdirs under the `LOG_DIR` configured in `settings.sh` in the deployed directory.

 Note: to test out the deploy to a local staging dir, or package the job server for Mesos, use `bin/server_package.sh <environment>`.